sendgrid/nodemailer-sendgrid-transport/README.md

 # nodemailer-sendgrid-transport

-This module is a transport plugin for [Nodemailer](https://github.com/andris9/Nodemailer) that makes it possible to send through SendGrids Web Api!
+This module is a transport plugin for [Nodemailer](https://github.com/andris9/Nodemailer) that makes it possible to send through SendGrids Web API!

 ## Usage
 Install via npm.